Redivus Health Selected as Technology Partner in Sepsis Initiative Funded by Federal Innovation GrantMarch 22, 2018

 Improving sepsis awareness and outcomes for people in Kansas and the other Great Plains states could be the model to follow for the rest of the country.

-“When you have defined, replicable processes in a clinical decision tool that removes the element of human error, it’s only going to improve outcomes,” Sarah says.
+“When you have defined, replicable processes in a clinical decision tool that removes the element of human error, it’s only going to improve outcomes,” Irsik-Good says.
 “Redivus provides real-time support.
 The data starts to speak for itself.”